wp-plugins/benchmark-by-duo-leaf/readme.txt

 Stable tag: trunk
 License: GPLv3

+This plugin records how long it takes to load each page in your client's browser.
+That way you can identify which pages need improvements in terms of performance.

 == Description ==

-A simple way to check how long it takes to load each page to your users.
+This plugin records how long it takes to load each page in your client's browser.
+That way you can identify which pages need improvements in terms of performance.

 Features

-* Record up to 500 visits
+* Record up to 100 visits

 Coming soon